 Review summary: Canon 200D vs Olympus PEN-F

 So how do things add up?
-Is there a clear favorite between the Canon 200D and the Olympus PEN-F?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 200D better than the Olympus PEN-F or vice versa?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1 EV of extra DR).